raynaluzier/vsphere-go-sdk/docs/archive-auths.md

 ## GetAuthClient
 Takes in the authentication method ("user_pass" or "private_key"), server name or address to SSH to, port, username, and either passwor or private key file depending on the authentication method defined and calls the corresponding authentication function (`AuthUserPass` or `AuthPrivateKey`) to get an SSH authentication client.

-The information is passed via a map[string]string called `authInput` will sample usage above the function.
+The information is passed via a map[string]string called `authInput` with sample usage provided above the function.

 If port number is left blank (""), then the default port number of "22" will be used.

 #### Inputs --> Username/Password Authentication
 | Name    | Description                                                                       | Type     | Required |